wadham-oxford/mass_rename_images/README.md

 # Mass Rename Images
 ## Purpose

-Allows you to rename all and only the image files (and video files) in a folder at once.
+Allows you to rename all and only the image and video files in a folder at once.

 The file extensions recognised as belonging to image or video files are found in `extensions.py`.